cyverse/atmosphere-guides/src/docker_deploy_guide/docker_deploy_guide.md

       --title '2019-06-16 v36-1 deployment' \
       --message 'Atmosphere is down for a Scheduled Maintenance, Today between 9am - 4pm MST.'"
     ```
-    - If there is a separate proxy server or nginx for Atmosphere, switch that over to a maintenance message:
+    - If there is a separate proxy server or nginx for Atmosphere (atmo.cyverse.org for Cyverse prod and use.jetstream-cloud.org for Jetstream prod), switch that over to a maintenance message:
       ```shell
-      rm /etc/nginx/sites-enabled/proxy.conf
+      cd /etc/nginx/sites-enabled
-      ln -s /etc/nginx/sites-available/default /etc/nginx/sites-enabled/default
+      ln -sf /etc/nginx/sites-available/default proxy.conf
       systemctl restart nginx
       ```
+    - You could also set this (and #8 below) up as 'at' jobs on the proxy server

-3. Checkout the correct branch of `atmosphere-docker-secrets` and double-check variables
+3. Checkout the correct branch of `atmosphere-docker-secrets` and double-check variables (prod, jetstream-prod, atmobeta, etc)

 4. Stop the current containers and back them up to images
     ```shell